Skip to content

 await mail.send_message(message)

-async def default_checker():
+async def get_checker():

 return checker

-checker = await default_checker()
+checker = await get_checker()

-if await checker.is_dispasoble(domain):
+if await checker.is_dispasoble(email):

 async def add_disp_domain():

-res = await checker.add_temp_domain(domains)
+result = await checker.add_temp_domain(domains)

 async def block_domain():